e271828e/Flight.jl/docs/notes/design/framework_spec.md

 **The author owns the loop body; the framework owns the bracket.** The fork is decided by FlightCore's own history: its eight device hooks were never sufficient alone — the framework loop calling them came in three flavors, and the *taxonomy* carried the loop-shape information.
-One device kind therefore means author-owned loop bodies.
-A framework-owned hook loop must ask each device what it waits on — a poll timer, a blocking socket, the §12.8 boundary counter — and that declaration is the taxonomy resurrected as a trait; the bidirectional peer (one socket, one lifecycle — the one-kind headline case) needs two waits at once, which a hook loop cannot serve without a select engine; and the GUI's render loop fits no hook set at all.
+One device contract therefore means author-owned loop bodies.
+A framework-owned hook loop must ask each device what it waits on — a poll timer, a blocking socket, the §12.8 boundary counter — and that declaration is the taxonomy resurrected as a trait; the bidirectional peer (one socket, one lifecycle — the no-taxonomy headline case) needs two waits at once, which a hook loop cannot serve without a select engine; and the GUI's render loop fits no hook set at all.
 Under the author-owned body, every wait structure is ordinary user code composed from handle primitives: